sequenceiq/blog/source/_posts/2014-09-18-custom-image-on-gcc.markdown

 gcutil addimage my-ubuntu gs://<bucket-name>/ubuntu_image.tar.gz
 ```

 Once this is done you have created your custom built Google Cloud image, and you are ready to start cloud instances using it.
-Let us know how it works for you, and make sure you follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).
+Let us know how it works for you, and make sure you follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq) for updates.